flobb/FlobFoundationBundle/README.md

 This bundle integrates the features of the responsive framework Foundation, from ZURB (thanks guys), into Symfony by providing templates, Twig extensions, services and commands.
 You can quickly setup a responsive theme for an interface for your project.
 It will have the "look'n'feel", the responsiveness and the simplicity of Foundation.

-**BE AWARE: THIS BUNDLE WILL NOT ADD THE FOUNDATION FRAMEWORK BUT RATHER features FOR SYMFONY TO WORK WITH IT**
+**BE AWARE: THIS BUNDLE WILL NOT ADD THE FOUNDATION FRAMEWORK BUT RATHER FEATURES FOR SYMFONY TO WORK WITH IT**

 Demo available [here](http://florianbelhomme.com/flobfoundationdemobundle/).